CrayLabs/SmartSim/doc/overview.rst

 With SmartSim, users can stream data out of their models and operate directly on the data at discrete time intervals decided by the user.
-The framework is flexible and can handle largely any process from distributed machine learning to more typical data anaylsis and visualization.
+The framework is flexible and can handle largely any process from distributed machine learning to more typical data analysis and visualization.